 We will stay right on the coast in a three-star hotel at Denovici, on the edge of the beautiful Kotor Inlet.
 The hotel is surrounded by orange groves and there are sun loungers available at the front of the hotel by the sea.
 Wandering along the seafront with stunning views of the bay, stopping off at the cafés and restaurants, is a very pleasant way to spend an afternoon.

-New for this year we will be using direct flights from London to Tivat in Montenegro.
-This will reduce the transfer time to the hotel by avoiding the crossing from Croatia to Montenegro, which can be busy in the summer months.
-At the end of October, when the border is quieter, we fly to Dubrovnik.
+We will be using direct flights from London to Tivat in Montenegro.
+This reduces the transfer time to the hotel by avoiding the crossing from Croatia to Montenegro, which can be busy in the summer months.

 Each evening we will meet together for an interesting Bible talk in this beautiful setting.